wasney/Arc-Raiders-Event-Planner/README.md

 This project is designed to be hosted on GitHub Pages or any static hosting service (Vercel, Netlify).

     Clone the repository.

+    Ensure index.html, manifest.json, sw.js, and the icon files (icon-192.png, icon-512.png) are in the root directory.

     Update the REQUIRED_GUILD_ID in index.html to your Discord Server ID.